Gaspard Ulliel: Saint Laurent and It's Only the End of the World (2014–2019)

-He portrayed French fashion designer Yves Saint Laurent in the 2014 biographical film Saint Laurent directed by Bertrand Bonello, which earned him a Lumière Award for Best Actor and nominations for the César, and for the Globe de Cristal for Best Actor.
+He portrayed French fashion designer Yves Saint Laurent in the 2014 biographical film Saint Laurent, directed by Bertrand Bonello, which earned him a Lumière Award for Best Actor and nominations for the César and the Globe de Cristal for Best Actor.

-In December 2014, Ulliel was a member of the jury of the Cinecoles Short Film section at the 14th Marrakech International Film Festival.
+In December 2014 Ulliel was a member of the jury of the Cinecoles Short Film section at the 14th Marrakech International Film Festival.

-In 2015, Ulliel starred as Tomas in an adaptation of Lars Norén's play Démons, directed by Marcial Di Fonzo Bo at the Théâtre du Rond-Point in Paris.
+In 2015 Ulliel starred as Tomas in an adaptation of Lars Norén's play Démons, directed by Marcial Di Fonzo Bo, at the Théâtre du Rond-Point in Paris.

-In 2016, he appeared in two films: the lead role in Xavier Dolan's It's Only the End of the World as Louis, a playwright who returns home after twelve years to tell his family that he's dying, in which he starred opposite Marion Cotillard, Vincent Cassel, Léa Seydoux and Nathalie Baye; and in Stéphanie Di Giusto's The Dancer, an unconventional biopic of American dancer Loie Fuller where Ulliel portrayed Count Louis d'Orsay.
+In 2016 he appeared in two films: Xavier Dolan's It's Only the End of the World as Louis, a playwright who returns home after twelve years to tell his family that he's dying, with Marion Cotillard, Vincent Cassel, Léa Seydoux, and Nathalie Baye; and in Stéphanie Di Giusto's The Dancer, an unconventional biopic of American dancer Loie Fuller, in which Ulliel portrayed Count Louis d'Orsay.

-In 2017, he was nominated for the Jury Prize for Best Actor at the Riviera International Film Festival for his role in Xavier Dolan's It's Only the End of the World alongside co-star Vincent Cassel.
-Ulliel also won his second César Award, this time for Best Actor, for his performance in the film, and also earned second nominations for Best Actor in both the Lumière Awards, and the Globe de Cristal awards (the latter with Cassel also nominated).
+In 2017 he was nominated for the Jury Prize for Best Actor at the Riviera International Film Festival for It's Only the End of the World alongside co-star Vincent Cassel.
+Ulliel won his second César Award, this time for Best Actor, for his performance in the film and also received his second nomination for Best Actor for both the Lumière Awards and the Globe de Cristal awards (with Cassel also nominated for the latter).

-In 2018, he co-starred with Isabelle Huppert in Benoît Jacquot's drama Eva, adapted from the 1945 novel Eve by James Hadley Chase.
-That same year, he voiced British poet Percy Bysshe Shelley in Le Brasier Shelley, a pictureless film in 3D sound; portrayed French soldier Robert Tassen opposite Gérard Depardieu in Guillaume Nicloux's First Indochina War drama To the Ends of the World; and also starred in F. J. Ossang's science-fiction film 9 Fingers; and in Pierre Schoeller's French Revolution film, One Nation, One King, opposite Louis Garrel, Niels Schneider and Adèle Haenel.
+In 2018 he co-starred with Isabelle Huppert in Benoît Jacquot's drama Eva, adapted from the 1945 novel Eve by James Hadley Chase.
+That same year, he voiced British poet Percy Bysshe Shelley in Le Brasier Shelley, a pictureless film in 3D sound.
+He also starred in Guillaume Nicloux's First Indochina War drama To the Ends of the World as French soldier Robert Tassen opposite Gérard Depardieu; F. J. Ossang's science-fiction film 9 Fingers; and Pierre Schoeller's French Revolution film One Nation, One King with Louis Garrel, Niels Schneider, and Adèle Haenel.